-The High Hedges Act (Scotland) 2013 came into force on April 1st 2014.
-It is intended to provide an outcome to the problem of high hedges where neighbours have not been able to resolve the issue.
+The High Hedges Act (Scotland) 2013 came into force on 1 April 2014.
+It helps when neighbours cannot resolve problems with high hedges.
 It provides an independent assessment of a high hedge that may interfere with the reasonable enjoyment of domestic property.

 Apply for a high hedge notice

-- In case of hardship at discretion of Head of Service - no fee
+- in the case of hardship, at discretion of the head of service.